-Former Senegal forward, El Hadji Diouf, has revealed his regeret over joining Liverpool ahead of the likes of Arsenal and Barcelona.
+Former Senegal forward, El Hadji Diouf, has revealed his regeret over joining Liverpool ahead of the likes of Manchester United and Barcelona.

-Diouf, 38, was Africa’s hottest property after stunning at the 2002 FIFA World Cup in Korea/Japan.
+Diouf, 38, was Africa’s hottest property after starring at the 2002 FIFA World Cup in Korea/Japan.

 The skilful forward led his team to the quarter-final of the competition, beating the reigning champions France.